 Evan Yee’s StartUp is designed with the contemporary feel of Apple’s retail environment, displaying physical iterations of apps as art objects.
 Presented with a dark underlying humor reminiscent of Kurt Vonnegut and Stanley Kubrick, here we are presented with the paradox of applications that we perceive to have functionality but may not perform any function at all.

-Evan has created a number of fake products, all which poke fun at their real equivalents.
+Evan has created a number of fake products, all of which poke fun at their real equivalents.
 They are beautifully presented in a way that makes you think you could even be in an Apple store …

 Click on the images below to read a caption about each one, or read more on Evan’s website.